UFC Fight Night: Makhachev vs. Green: Background

 injury and was replaced by Bobby Green on just 10 days notice at a catchweight of 160 pounds.

 A lightweight bout between Farès Ziam and Terrance McKinney took place at the event.
 The pair was previously booked for UFC Fight Night: Vieira vs. Tate in last November, but it was scrapped a few hours before taking place due to one of McKinney's cornermen testing positive for COVID-19.

 A heavyweight bout between Jairzinho Rozenstruik and Marcin Tybura was scheduled for the event.
 However in mid-January, the bout was moved to UFC 273.

 A women's bantamweight bout between Wu Yanan and Josiane Nunes was scheduled for the event.
 However, Wu was pulled from the fight for undisclosed reasons and she was replaced by promotional newcomer Jennifer Gonzalez.
 In turn, Gonzalez was released from UFC one week ahead of the event for undisclosed reasons (later revealed to be related to an USADA incident).
 She was replaced by promotional newcomer Ramona Pascual.

 Makhmud Muradov was expected to face Misha Cirkunov in a middleweight bout at the event.
 However, Muradov pulled out in late January due to a hand injury and was replaced by Wellington Turman.

 A light heavyweight bout between Ryan Spann and Ion Cuțelaba was expected to take place at the event.
 However in early February, Spann was injured and the bout was rescheduled for UFC Fight Night 209.

 Jonny Parsons and Michael Gillmore were expected to meet in a welterweight bout at the event.
-However, Parsons withdrew due to unknown reasons and was replaced by Ramiz Brahimaj.
+However, Parsons withdrew for unknown reasons and was replaced by Ramiz Brahimaj.

 A women's strawweight bout was scheduled to take place at the event between Hannah Goldy and former Invicta FC Atomweight Champion Jinh Yu Frey.
 However on February 23, Goldy withdrew due to illness and the bout was scrapped.

 At the weigh-ins, Rong Zhu weighed in at 160 pounds, four pounds over the lightweight non-title fight limit.
 His bout proceeded at a catchweight and he was fined 40% of his purse, which went to his opponent Ignacio Bahamondes.